NewbieProger/aqa-java-testing-examples/wiremock-allure-report/README.md

-Example of collecting serve events (outer requests, stubMappings, etc.) that helps you to beatify your report
+Example of collecting serve events (outer requests, stubMappings, etc.) that helps you to beautify your report

 Use this method:
 ```java